 Five Things Not to Say to People During a Pandemic

-We’re hitting the sixth month of shut-downs, shelter-in-place orders, mask requirements and no hugs.
+Shut-downs, shelter-in-place orders, mask requirements and no hugs.
 People are worn out.
 Parents are especially fried.
+Healthcare workers are on the verge of collapse.
 Everyone is being crushed under the weight of economic, social and political tensions.

 Everybody (well, most everybody) wants to do whatever they can to make things better.
 But in the midst of the pandemic madness, our go-to phrases for social interaction may not always be the most helpful.

 Here are a few things not to say right now.

 “How are you doing?”

 Everyone is lousy.
 Don’t make people pretend otherwise.
 No one has the extra energy right now for keeping up appearances.